klaytn/klaytn-docs/docs/klaytn/design/computation/computation-cost/computation-cost.md

 The below table shows the computation cost of EVM opcodes.
 The computation cost was determined based on experiments.

 {% hint style="success" %}
-NOTE: Computation costs have changed with the `IstanbulEVM` protocol upgrade, or the "hard fork".
+NOTE: Computation costs have changed with the `Kore` hardfork.
 If you want the previous document, please refer to [previous document](computation-cost-previous.md).

-`IstanbulEVM` protocol upgrade block number is as follows.
+`Kore` hardfork block numbers are as follows.
-* Baobab Testnet: `#75373312`
+* Baobab Testnet: `#111736800`
-* Cypress Mainnet: `#86816005`
+* Cypress Mainnet: `#119750400`
 {% endhint %}

 | Opcode | ComputationCost |